Skipper-116/saf/README.md

     composer install
     ```

+## Step 4: Generate Application Key
+1. In the terminal, navigate to the project directory.
+2. Run the following command to generate the application key:
+    ```
+    php artisan key:generate
+    ```

-## Step 4: Migrate and Seed the Database
+## Step 5: Migrate and Seed the Database
 1. In the terminal, navigate to the project directory.
 2. Run the following command to migrate the database:
     ```